For thousands abused as juveniles, LA County’s historic settlement opens new era

 “They say that second chances don’t exist.
 Well, in this case it does,” says Mr. Pennix.

 He is one of thousands of people who survived alleged sexual abuse in juvenile facilities in Los Angeles County over decades beginning in the 1980s.
-County supervisors are expected to approve the $4 billion settlement today, which will compensate nearly 7,000 plaintiffs.
+County supervisors approved the $4 billion settlement Tuesday, which will compensate nearly 7,000 plaintiffs.
 The staggering amount reflects both the scope of the atrocities and the number of survivors, experts say.

 Why We Wrote This

-Note: Editor's note: This story has been updated following the LA County supervisors' vote.